hdtodd/DNT/README.md

 Then perform these steps on the computers you intend to use to display temperatures from neighborhood thermometer remotes:

-1. If you haven't already done so, download this package: `git clone https://github.com/hdtodd/DNT` on a system that will run XWindows and has a touchscreen or has a keyboard/mouse/display attached.
+1. If you haven't already done so, download this package: `git clone https://github.com/hdtodd/DNT` on a system that has a touchscreen or has a keyboard/mouse/display attached.
 The remaining work is on that system.
 1. Install the Python3 `mqtt` library used to receive the `mqtt` JSON packets from the monitoring system over your local network: `pip3 install paho-mqtt`.
-New installs will install v2 of paho-mqtt, but `DNT` will function with older v1 versions of paho-mqtt as well.
+New installs will install v2 or later of paho-mqtt.
 1. If the `rtl_433` service system is streaming data via HTTP, run `./http_rtl` on the monitoring system to confirm that it is able to receive the streamed data.
 1. If you're using MQTT protocol, start up the MQTT verification program: `./mqTest`, and provide the name of the `rtl_433` monitoring host.
 If your monitoring system is in operation, `mqTest` will simply type out on the terminal screen the information about the packets that the monitoring system is receiving via the RTL\_SDR dongle and publishing via `mqtt`.
 If it isn't working, but testing with `mosquitto_sub` is working on your monitoring system, add command-line parameters  to `mqTest` to identify the correct host, topic, port and (if secured) username and password needed for the host computer MQTT subscription. `DNT` relies on the same connection system as `mqTest`, so once you've confirmed those parameters with `mqTest`, provide those parameters to `DNT`.
 1. Finally, test `DNT`: